-This report includes a number of attachments detailing the implementation of the General Plan over the last calendar year.
-Attachment 1 is a fact sheet that includes relevant milestones for the General Plan, along with a short discussion of additions that need to be made to the General Plan in the coming years.
+This report includes four attachments documenting the City's implementation of the General Plan over the last calendar year.
 In summary, as described in these documents, the City's General Plan is consistent with state law, and has been successful in creating market-rate housing, especially in the City's General Plan Focus Areas.